 See more from CREDO.
-Must be on campus or login with COM ID off campus to access.
+Must be on campus or login with COM account off campus to access.

 Stream these videos on McCain.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.

 Want more on finding media?
 Try Articles & Media.